+The property is 4km south-east of the famous Yallingup Beach, and this proximity to the ocean ensures moderation of temperatures throughout the year.
 Sitting at an elevation of 100m above sea level, the vineyard enjoys ocean views, yet its vines are protected from the prevailing south-westerly winds by nearby elevated bushland.

-The vineyard’s soil is made up of an extremely well draining gravelly loam, over a clay and granite base.
+The vineyard’s soil is made up of an extremely well-draining gravelly loam, over a clay and granite base.

+The vine rows are planted east-west.
 True to the region’s typical Mediterranean climate, the vineyard enjoys cool and moderately wet winters and long, dry, mild summers.